GU-RoboSub-Machine-Learning/Robosub_Simulation/README.md

 7. Go back to the repo > hit the green button code > click ssh >  copy the link there
 8. Go back to your docker > git clone <copied_link>
 9. Enter `cd Robosub_Simulation`
-10. Enter`git checkout actual_working`
+10. Enter`git checkout dev`
 11. Enter `cmake CMakeLists.txt`
 12. Enter `make`
-13. Enter
-14. Enter `source devel/setup.sh`
+13. Enter `source devel/setup.sh`
-15. Enter `roslaunch launch/gazebo.launch`
+14. Enter `roslaunch launch/gazebo.launch`
-16. To reset the simulation go on gazebo to Edit > Reset Model Poses > hit play
+15. To reset the simulation go on gazebo to Edit > Reset Model Poses > hit play

 # Extra Notes
 - How to put a docker container on your external drive (from: How could I install Docker for Windows on drive E: (my SSD C: is full)? , see radicalshift’s post)